Your cart is currently empty!

 Such earthquake performance confirms that steel is the ultimate low-damage solution for modern multi-story buildings and structures.
 The performance also showed that the applicable New Zealand design and fabrication standards are safe – even though some minor damage in steel structures were reported (mainly due to overlooked shortcomings in detailing and execution).

+The resilience of steel structures has been the focus of long-term research and testing.
+This research has been done using experimental and in field quantifiable testing.
 In the late 1990s, HERA commenced a six year research program to evaluate the performance of steel connections under earthquake loads in New Zealand.
 The program investigated both economic and technical aspects of connections to make them safer and cost-effective to design and construct.

 The outcomes were incorporated into our Steel Connection Guide, NZS 3404, AS/NZSA 1554.1 and other relevant standards.
 It also added a degree of resilience to our steel design procedure required to sustain the seismic event without noticeable damage.